paul-blackwell/movie-search-docs-/docs/unit-3.md

 ```

 Now we can declare our `dispatch` function and add it to a `handleClick` function.
-When this `handleClick` function is fired our `addToFavorites` reducer with the card's movie can be passed into our `dispatch`.
+When this `handleClick` function is fired our `addToFavorites` action `ADD_TO_FAVORITES` with the card's movie can be passed into our `dispatch`.
 This will update our favorites store to now include our movie.

 ``` js